 If you're bringing the family and you've already planned on visiting The Magic Kingdom, head on over to Discovery Cove to pet the dolphins and enjoy the atmosphere of the place, which is like a tropical oasis.
 Around the World at Epcot is one of the best things to do while in Orlando, but just make sure you can spend a whole day here, as there is a lot to see.
 Leave your hotel with plenty of battery power to last you the whole day, because you will definitely need it.
 Sea World, Wet n Wild Water Park and Gatorland are all located in the same area, so you can make your way to each on different days of your vacation.

 “LYNX” is one of the main public transportation companies in Orlando, but there are plenty of other ways to get around if you don't want to rent a car.
-Your oxygen concentrator rental is already approved and fine to bring aboard the bus, or whatever mode of transportation you choose.
+Your oxygen rental is already approved and fine to bring aboard the bus, or whatever mode of transportation you choose.
 If you travel by car, you will be able to charge your portable concentrator via the car's power outlet to save battery power.

-Even if you are pulling your oxygen concentrator along with the wheel car that came with it (as is the case with some of the heavier portable models), you won't need to worry about not being able to get it onto a bus, or getting stuck in a crowd – the carts are made to be slim, lightweight and easy to maneuver through small spaces and over the bumpiest terrain.
+Even if you are pulling your unit along with the wheel car that came with it (as is the case with some of the heavier portable models), you won't need to worry about not being able to get it onto a bus, or getting stuck in a crowd – the carts are made to be slim, lightweight and easy to maneuver through small spaces and over the bumpiest terrain.
 Getting your concentrator around shouldn't be a concern, because having fun should be.